-- Incorrectly classified for governmental activities and the general fund over \$324,000 of revenues from operating grants and contracts as charges for services. - Incorrectly reported for governmental activities nearly \$128,000 of construction-in-progress as depreciable capital assets rather than nondepreciable capital assets. - Incorrectly reported for governmental activities and the general fund approximately \$145,000 of operating grants and contacts revenue that should have been reported as unearned revenue and deferred inflows of resources. - Understated revenues from property taxes for governmental activities and the general fund by approximately \$38,300 that should have been reported as earned during the year.
-The balances for property taxes receivable and deferred inflows of resources for unavailable property taxes were also understated by this amount. - Omitted for governmental activities and the general fund \$15,000 of operating grants and contracts receivable for revenues that were earned during the prior year and not collected during the current year. - Understated long-term liabilities for governmental activities and related note disclosures by approximately \$10,400 as a result of misclassifying capital leases as operating leases.
+- Incorrectly classified for governmental activities and the general fund over \$269,000 of revenues from operating grants and contracts as charges for services. - Understated operating grants and contracts revenue for governmental activities and the general fund by \$145,000 because it reported the monies as earned revenue when advanced in a prior year even though the revenues were not earned until the current year. - Incorrectly accrued and deferred unavailable property taxes in the general fund, resulting in an understatement of property taxes receivable and deferred inflows of resources for unavailable revenues of approximately \$34,400 and \$36,600, respectively, and an overstatement of property tax revenue of approximately \$2,200. - Incorrectly recognized for governmental activities and the general fund revenues of \$15,000 from operating grants and contracts as earned based on when the monies were collected during the current year rather than when the revenue was earned during a prior year. - Understated long-term liabilities for governmental activities and related note disclosures by approximately \$8,000 as a result of misclassifying capital leases as operating leases.

 Effect-The District corrected the errors described above.
-However, we were unable to determine that the District's financial statements were free of material misstatement because the accounting records were inadequate, as described in items 2014-01, 2014-03, and 2014-04.
+However, we were unable to determine that the District's financial statements were free of material misstatement because the accounting records were inadequate, as described in items 2015-01, 2015-03, and 2015-04.